ivard/irma_mno_server/README.md

 Outputs:

-As for `issue/{cred}/start` an array of CommandAPDUs that need to be send to the card.
+As for `issue/{cred}/start` an array of CommandAPDUs that need to be sent to the card.